-An estimated 40 million children will participate in Halloween trick-or-treat celebrations on Halloween night.1 For home decorating, Halloween ranks second to Christmas, with Americans spending \$6.9 billion on Halloween decorations and costumes.2 With the increased numbers of those decorating homes and participating in Halloween night activities, mirror the rise in injury.
+An estimated 69% of consumers plan to participate in Halloween-related activities in 2022, resulting in an expected 27 million children trick-or-treating celebrations on Halloween night in the United States.1 Halloween decorating in the home, ranks second to Christmas, with Americans spending \$10.6 billion on Halloween decorations and costumes.2 With this increase among those decorating homes and participating in Halloween night activities, increases the risk of injury.

-Fatalities: According to the Centers for Disease Control and Prevention the number of pedestrian related fatalities among children increases significantly on Halloween.
-Whereas on Halloween night children ages 5-14 are 4.5 times more likely to be killed by a motor vehicle than any other night of the year.
-These crashes occur primarily between 6-7pm.
-Both darkness and speed contribute to the elevated risk of a pedestrian fatality at an increase of seven times greater on high-speed roads, five times on urban side streets and three times for slower local roads.3
+Fatalities: Recent studies have found that pedestrian-related injuries occur more frequently between 6 to 7 p.m. during the weekdays, year-round.
+However, there is a slight increase during Halloween night, compared to other nights of the year.3 On Halloween night, children ages 5-14 have a greater increase of pedestrian injury or fatality between 6-7 p.m.
+Both darkness and speed contribute to the elevated risk of pedestrian fatality at an increase of seven times greater on high-speed roads, five times on urban side streets, and three times for slower local roads.4

-Hospitalizations: Halloween also includes the highest number of childhood Emergency Department (ED) visits compared to Christmas and July 4th.
-Ages include 14 and younger with two-thirds being boys and 96.9% are treat and release.4 According to the American Academy of Pediatrics the most common Halloween related-injury that bring children to the hospital include: 1) motor vehicle/pedestrian crashes, 2) falls (resulting in eye injuries from sharp objects, hand fractures and tripping from costumes),5 and 3) burns from flammable costumes.6 Other common injury risks among children occur before Halloween night.
+Hospitalizations: Halloween night, also includes the highest number of childhood Emergency Department (ED) visits compared to Christmas and July 4th.
+Ages include 14 and younger with twothirds being boys and 96.9% being treat and release.4 According to the American Academy of Pediatrics the most common Halloween related-injuries that bring children to the hospital include: 1) motor vehicle/pedestrian crashes, 2) falls (resulting in eye injuries from sharp objects, hand fractures and tripping from costumes),5 and 3) burns from flammable costumes.6 Other common injury risks among children occur before Halloween night.
 These include cuts and lacerations to the hands from pumpkin carving7 and home fires/burns from flame lighted pumpkins and decorative electrical lighting.8

-1 of 3
+Page 1 of 3